Brightspace/eventstreaming-webhook-client/README.md

 # Eventstreaming Webhook Client

-This is a sample application that demonstrates hwo to access xAPI events sent by Brightspace Eventstreaming.
+This is a sample application that demonstrates how to access xAPI events sent by Brightspace Eventstreaming.

 # Steps to run